Quick Guide to Cape Kiwanda

 On the trail:

-From the parking lot, head to the wooden observation deck and take a moment to admire the views of Pacific City Beach, Cape Kiwanda, and the giant basalt sea stack, Haystack Rock, from afar.
-Chances are you’ll also see surfers out in the water enjoying the waves.
+The trek across Cape Kiwanda isn’t so much a hike as an exploration of the cape from a series of safe vantage points.
+You’ll be walking on soft sand, which is surprisingly tiring.
+Most of the uphill walking happens at the beginning of the hike.
+From the parking lot, head to the wooden observation deck and take a moment to admire the views of Pacific City Beach, Cape Kiwanda, and the giant basalt sea stack, Haystack Rock.
+Chances are you’ll see surfers out in the water enjoying the waves.
 Then, head down the paved boat ramp to the beach.

 Head north on the beach toward Cape Kiwanda and its huge dune, known as the Great Dune.
 Look for the path that leads from the beach up to the headland from the base of the Great Dune.
-There will be many previous footprints guiding you.
-You’ll soon reach the fence border that marks the safe distance from the cliffs.
+Many footprints will help guide you.

 The return journey

-If you have energy after returning to the beach, you might want to head up to the top of the Great Dune.
+If you have energy after returning to the beach, you might want to climb to the top of the Great Dune.
 It’s a bit of a slog, but the views are great.
 The safest way to reach the top of the Great Dune is to start from the beach and head up the south slope of the dune.
 Once you reach the top, look for McPhillips Beach, Tierra del Mar, and Cape Lookout to the north.

 The Great Dune